Skip to main content

 Sign InTry a scan

-A pair of white porcelain goose figurines with brown beaks and feet, reclining in opposite directions. - view 1
+Pair of white porcelain goose figurines with brown beaks and feet, sitting in a nesting position on a white background. - view 1

 1/3